Fitbit's middle finger to iPhone users could drive Apple Watch sales even higher | Pocketnow

 Anyhow, since Google now owns Fitbit, they seem to want to offer more tight integration of the whole ecosystem and apply some techniques to lock it down, although not fully.
 It’s clear that the new Wear OS versions will directly compete with watchOS.
 When Fitbit fully switches to Wear OS, it will likely only work with Android devices that support the Google Mobile Services (GMS) by default, so that’ll also mean that the likes of Huawei will be restricted and not allowed.

-Apple used the lighting port for the majority of the Beats headphones after it bought the company, and it only offered the unique pairing features to work with iPhones.
+Apple used the lightning port for the majority of the Beats headphones after it bought the company, and it only offered the unique pairing features to work with iPhones.
 However, the company seems to want to switch and cater to both iUsers and Android users, including a USB-C port on its latest Beats Studio Buds earbuds.

 It’s unclear how all of this will pan out, but we can see that Google is trying its best to convince Android users that its platform is better.
 It will try to prevent users from moving away, even if it could potentially hurt its sales, and help the competitors be slightly more popular amongst their own audience.